MCSO has cancelled Citizens' Academy for 2023. We will provide updates on our website when this course has been reopened. Thank you.

 WHAT TOPICS ARE COVERED?

 A wide variety of topics are included in the Citizens' Academy, including those that are seen by the public and those areas seldom seen.
-Some of the topics that will be taught include, but are not limited to: SWAT, K9, Crime Scene Investigation, and Use of Force scenarios.
+Topics include, but are not limited to: SWAT, K9 Demonstrations, Crime Scene Investigations, Regional Dispatch Center, and more.

 WHAT IS THE PURPOSE?